bajajayushi18-lgtm/Create-AI-Agents-using-Microsoft-Foundry-AI-Toolkit-and-Github-Copilot/lab/instructions/02_Model_Selection.md

 ![Token usage](../../img/token_usage.png)

-## Step 6: Import selected model from Azure AI Foundry
+## Step 6: Import selected model from Microsoft Foundry

 Once we are done with the comparison, we are going to select one of the two models for further prototyping in the next lab sections.
 For the sake of this exercise, let's go with **GPT-5-mini**.